Hill’s Prescription Diet B/D Canine is not rated due to its intentional therapeutic design.

 Unfortunately, this particular item is anonymous.
 Because various fish contain different types of fats, we would have preferred to have known the source species.

-The eighth ingredient is lactic acid, a compound found naturally in many living organisms.
+The ninth ingredient is lactic acid, a compound found naturally in many living organisms.
 It’s likely added here to adjust the pH of the product which (in turn) reduces the growth of unwanted biological contaminants.